20 Grilled Appetizer Recipes That Turn Any Gathering Into a Party

 Smoky, charred bread with an assortment of grilled chiles and sweet peppers is perfectly complemented by the soft, creamy cheese.
 This is an appetizer sure to make mouths water.

 An antipasto platter combining grilled and non-grilled elements is a winning way to start a party.
 The grilled eggplants and squashes get a sweet-and-sour marinade full of plump raisins and briny capers.
-They can even be prepped the day before if you like, then all that's left to do is toast some crusty Italian bread and arrange them on the platter with cheeses and cured meats.
+They can even be prepped the day before if you like, which means all that's left to do is toast some crusty Italian bread and arrange them on the platter with cheeses and cured meats.

 Grilled Tomato Bruschetta